karillith/Advent-of-Code-2017/Day 3/readme.md

-Day 1 solution as .md, then implemented in .php
+Day 1 solution as .md, but unsure how to implement.

-Day 2 solution in progress
+Day 2 solution in progress. wahh I have to draw the spiral.

 ## --- Day 3: Spiral Memory ---